 Maintenance

-Remember to look for any signs of wear and tear, cracks, or other damage that could compromise the material’s insulation abilities.
+Remember to look for any signs of wear and tear, cracks, or other damage that could compromise the material’s insulation abilities and consider repairing or replacing your door when appropriate.
 Polyurethane insulation is lauded for its durability and longevity; while it’s unlikely that you’ll note any signs of damage, regular garage door maintenance is a must to ensure the insulation’s performance over time.

 After reviewing this complete guide on garage door R-values, you can take the next step to sufficiently insulate your residential or commercial garage door.
 The Door and Fence Store is prepared to help—we have a team of incredible technicians who will walk you through the process of finding what you need for your garage door.